Key Takeaways

 Single-tenant architectures can lead to data silos, where each customer’s data is isolated.
 This can make it harder to gain insights from the data and implement cross-client features.

-Multi-Tenant Database Design
+What is Multi-Tenant Database Design?

 - Shared database.
 Tenants share resources and storage with a single database divided into identifier columns (one for each client).